Avoid a disaster: Call 811 and know what's below

-- Do not start an engine of any kind.
+- Do not start an engine or move equipment.

-- Do not use a telephone or cell phone (these can ignite gases or vapors).
+- Do not use a telephone or cell phone in the area of the leak.

-- Do not turn on or off any light switches, garage door openers or other electrical switches (these also can ignite airborne gases).
+- Do not turn on or off any light switches, garage door openers or other electrical switches.

 - Do not attempt to extinguish a burning gas leak.

 Natural gas pipelines have exceptional safety records, but on rare occasions incidents do occur.
 If a natural gas pipeline is damaged, the natural gas may:

 - migrate into nearby structures, sewer systems and under frost caps

 Call 1-800-ALLIANT (800-255-4268) if your digging equipment or tools contact our natural gas pipelines or electric lines.
 Even minor damage, such as nicks, scratches, dents or gouges, can result in a pipeline failure, electric shock or major incident such as an explosion hazard resulting in injury or death and severe property damage if not properly assessed.
 If you smell or hear blowing gas, go to a safe, remote location and call 911 immediately.